 Thematic Working Groups

-Informal meetings with practitioners and experts around a particular theme/ challenge of humanitarian negotiation to define the scope of the Annual Meeting.
-In July 2017, five working groups have been created, covering thematic issues pertaining to humanitarian negotiation in the Middle East Region, the Lake Chad Region, Myanmar, South Sudan, and Colombia.
+Informal meetings of practitioners and experts around a particular theme or an operational context.
+In July 2017, five working groups have been created to propel the Centre’s work on thematic issues pertaining to humanitarian negotiation in the Middle East Region, the Lake Chad Region, Myanmar, South Sudan, and Colombia.